EqCollide: Equivariant and Collision-Aware Deformable Objects Neural Simulator: Additional Experimental Results

 \subsection{Generalization Ability to More Objects}

 We evaluate the generalization ability of \name in more complex scenarios involving an increased number of interacting objects, and compare its performance against three representative baseline models.
 This experiment is designed to assess whether the learned dynamics can effectively scale to more challenging multi-body interactions without requiring model reconfiguration or architectural changes.
 To ensure a fair comparison, all models are fine-tuned on an identical dataset that contains collision trajectories involving three objects with varying shapes and initial positions.
-This dataset consist of 200 training samples and 50 testing samples.
+This dataset consists of 200 training samples and 50 testing samples.
 This setup introduces more intricate object-object interactions and a higher degree of physical complexity compared to the two-object training setting.
 Since all baseline models adopt a GNN-based processor to learn system dynamics, they are inherently generalizable to scenarios involving a larger number of objects.
 This is because GNNs operate on graph-structured data and can naturally scale to graphs with varying numbers of nodes, effectively allowing the models to simulate object collisions by simply increasing the number of nodes in the input graph.

 The quantitative evaluation results are summarized in Table~\ref{tab:three_obj}, where we report the MSE of displacement predictions at different rollout time steps.
 As shown in the table, \name consistently achieves the lowest MSE across all rollout horizons, clearly outperforming the baselines.
 This indicates that \name not only learns accurate short-term dynamics, but also maintains stability and physical plausibility in long-term predictions, even when extrapolating to more complex multi-object systems.